-• contact between the mouth and the penis, the mouth and the vulva, or the mouth and the anus; or
+• contact between the penis and the vulva, or the penis and the anus, involving penetration however slight; or

-• the penetration - however slight - of another person's anal or genital opening by a hand, finger, or any object, with an intent to abuse, humiliate, harass, or degrade the person, or to arouse or gratify the sexual desire of the Defendant or any other person[.] [;or]

-• [an intentional touching - not through the clothing - of the genitalia of a person younger, with the intent to abuse, humiliate, harass, or degrade the person, or to arouse or gratify the sexual desire of the Defendant or any other person.]
+- contact between the mouth and the penis, the mouth and the vulva, or the mouth and the anus; or - the penetration however slight of another person's anal or genital opening by a hand, finger, or any object, with an intent to abuse, humiliate, harass, or degrade the person, or to arouse or gratify the sexual desire of the Defendant or any other person[.] [;or] - [an intentional touching not through the clothing of the genitalia of a person younger, with the intent to abuse, humiliate, harass, or degrade the person, or to arouse or gratify the sexual desire of the Defendant or any other person.]